-To adapt “CASE” era, Original Equipment Manufacturers (OEMs) and automobile suppliers try to be not only hardware but also software companies.
-For instance, one of world largest automobile companies, Volkswagen, announced its investment plan and the Germany automotive giant wants to transform into a “digital mobility” company.
+To adapt “CASE” era, Original Equipment Manufacturers (OEMs) and automobile suppliers try to be not only hardware but software companies.
+For instance, one of world largest automobile companies, Volkswagen, announced its investment plan and wants to transform into a “digital mobility” company.
 Another example is that Japanese biggest automotive manufacturer, Toyota Motor Corporation, also announced the company wants to be a “mobility company”.
 There are several key words, mobility and digital.

 Let us define mobility first.
-In this article, mobility is the optimization and better experiences for both people and goods that are moved from place A to place B. Thus, automotive companies should gather, understand and transform data of drivers and passengers into the improvement of their experiences so that key success factors in mobility are totally different in manufacturing.
+In this article, mobility is the optimization and better experiences for both people and goods that are moved from place A to place B. Thus, automotive companies should gather and understand data of drivers and passengers.
+Finally, they must transform those data into the improvement of their experiences.
+Thus, key success factors in mobility are totally different from those in manufacturing.

 The next important question is how to realize both software and hardware development.
 There are clear differences in terms of People, Culture and Organization between hardware companies and software.
 Hardware companies value predictability, stability, efficiency and control.
 On the other hand, software companies take care of search, speed, autonomy and flexibility.

-If we had worked in big automotive companies such as Volkswagen, Toyota, Nissan, General Motors and Ford in 10 or 20 years ago, how could we have been to predict that we would compete with IT companies such as Google, Apple and even Tesla?
-Of course, it was difficult to forecast at that time, but the automotive giants have to compete with them now and it is really easier said than done.
-As we discussed before, both personal and organizational capabilities to succeed in hardware business or software are totally unalike.
+Both personal and organizational capabilities to succeed in hardware business or software are totally unalike.
 Therefore, the solutions are not easy to find.
 One way is to try to grow organically based on the investment.
-For instance, Volkswagen has already announced that the German automotive giant will invest EUR 73 billion in the next 5 years and the amount is almost same as the GDP of Luxemburg, which is 70th largest economy all over the world.
-When the companies do invest lots of money, they possibly keep their competence and create new one by themselves, but it takes time to be new revenue and profit sources and investments are sometime failed.
+For instance, Volkswagen has already announced that it would invest EUR 73 billion in the next 5 years.
+In fact, this amount is almost same as the GDP of Luxemburg, which is 70th largest economy all over the world.
+When the companies do invest lots of money, they possibly keep their competence and create new one.
+However, it takes time to create new revenue and profit sources, and investments are sometime in vain.